Thursday, April 1, 2021

 When describing patients as having “poor emotional regulation”, it’s important to explore which part of emotional regulation is problematic.

-Is it a difficult around processing the feelings of others, or is it a difficulty around processing one’s own feelings, or both?
+Is it a difficulty around processing the feelings of others, or is it a difficulty around processing one’s own feelings, or both?

 1. Are they too “zoomed in” or fused with other people’s feelings leading to excessive empathy, over pleasing, emotional sensitivity from others, mood fluctuation, poor self esteem, excessive peer pressure, and other unintended consequences?

-2. Are they too “zoomed in” or fused with their own feelings leading to impulsivity, mood fluctuation, stubbornness, inflexibility, and other unintended consequences?
+2. Are they too “zoomed in” or fused with their own feelings leading to impulsivity, mood fluctuation, stubbornness, inflexibility, self centeredness, and other unintended consequences?